botify-labs/simpleflow/docs/src/features/error_handling.md

 * retry: schedule the task again; its args and kwargs may be user-modified (well, the whole task)
 * retry_later: schedule the task after retry_wait_timeout seconds, with args and kwargs potentially altered
-* handled: `on_task_failure` somewhat handled the failure; use the future ans task it has possibly modified (one strategy here is for `on_task_failure` to call the executor's `default_failure_handling` method, which can raise or return an optional Future, and make workflow-specific processing according to its return value)
+* handled: `on_task_failure` somewhat handled the failure; use the future ans task it has possibly modified (one strategy here is for `on_task_failure` to call the executor's `default_failure_handling` method, and make workflow-specific processing according to its return value)

 The `Workflow.on_task_failure` method is guaranteed to be called once only on a given replay, but may be called again with the same failure in subsequent replays: it must thus be idempotent.